• Skip to primary navigation

 Be sure to drain the sauerkraut very well, otherwise the dip will end up watery.

-Can’t find rye crackers?
+Can’t find rye chips?
 Use toasted rye cocktail bread or your favorite crackers for scooping instead.

 Nutrition